Is the Dominican Republic Safe? | Gringo’s Travel Guide

 Speak a Little Spanish

 Speaking a little Spanish can go a long way towards keeping you out of trouble in the Dominican Republic.

 As a Spanish speaking country, you'll be rewarded for speaking Spanish well.
 The majority of people you meet won't speak any English, especially in the big cities.

 Don't discount this step if Dominican Republic safety is always on your mind.

 Avoid Trouble Yourself

-If you’re concerned about safety in the DR avoid prostitutes, chapiadoras, and drugs.
-You’ll nearly eliminate the chance of bad things happening to you by doing so.
+If you're concerned about safety in the DR avoid prostitutes, chapiadoras, and drugs.
+It's really that simple, y'all.

 Don't Flash Wealth

 This may be the most important safety tip I can give you.
 Don't flash wealth in the DR. If you roll around with gold chains, expensive watches, and fancy designer clothing – there's a good chance someone will try to rob you.

 If you walk around talking on your brand new iPhone out in the open all day, there's a good chance someone will try to snatch it from you.